Tax Evasion Attorneys Michigan

 Accused of tax fraud?
 You have legal options.

-If you are under investigation by the IRS or you have been charged, you need Michigan tax evasion defense lawyer Michael P. Manley on your side, looking out for your best interests.
+If you are under investigation by the IRS or you have been charged, you need Michigan tax evasion defense lawyer from Manley & Manley on your side, looking out for your best interests.
 Don't discuss your situation with an IRS investigator before you have spoken to legal counsel.
 Talk to our firm today to learn about your rights.

-Attorney Manley has years of experience dealing with complicated tax evasion cases.
-He knows what evidence to look for and how to build strong cases - and he has the results to prove it.
-He's proud of his testimonials, and he's eager to earn your praise - and win your case.
+Our attorneys have years of experience dealing with complicated tax evasion cases.
+We know what evidence to look for and how to build strong cases – and we have the results to prove it.
+We’re proud of our testimonials, and we’re eager to earn your praise – and win your case.